-1. Participants will have one hour (start to finish) for set-up, preparation, and cleanup.
-Participants must provide all ingredients and equipment except range, microwave oven, and refrigerator.

-2. Participants should prepare one recipe, one batch, etc., of the food product using at least two ingredients representative of the Pacific Northwest.
+- 1. Participants will have one hour (start to finish) for set-up, preparation, and cleanup.
+Participants must provide all ingredients and equipment except range, microwave oven, and refrigerator. - 2.
+Participants should prepare one recipe, one batch, etc., of the food product using at least two ingredients representative of the Pacific Northwest.
 Participants should select a food product that can be prepared within the time limit.
 For food safety finished dishes prepared at home may not be brought and served at fair.
 Only yeast products which require proofing will be allowed extra time.
 Proofing time is done with members out of the kitchen.
 Participants should not prepare the same recipe more than one year.

-3. The use of alcoholic beverages that would be unlawful for a minor to purchase or possess is not permitted.

-4. The food prepared must be displayed on a serving platter or tray, or in a dish, bowl, basket, etc. Participants must also display one place setting of the table service which would be used in serving the food at a meal (include plates, tableware, napkin, glasses, tablecloth, placemat, or whatever is appropriate).
+- 3. The use of alcoholic beverages that would be unlawful for a minor to purchase or possess is not permitted. - 4.
+The food prepared must be displayed on a serving platter or tray, or in a dish, bowl, basket, etc. Participants must also display one place setting of the table service which would be used in serving the food at a meal (include plates, tableware, napkin, glasses, tablecloth, placemat, or whatever is appropriate).
 A table will be available for each display.
-A centerpiece may be included if the participant wishes but is not required.

-5. Participants will serve samples to the judge and the public.
-Paper plates and plastic utensils will be provided.

-6. Participants must provide the judge with a Foods of the Pacific Northwest Judges Information Form (5111-18) available from the Extension office or on the State 4-H website, which includes cost and nutritional information for the meal.
+A centerpiece may be included if the participant wishes but is not required. - 5.
+Participants will serve samples to the judge and the public.
+Paper plates and plastic utensils will be provided. - 6.
+Participants must provide the judge with a Foods of the Pacific Northwest Judges Information Form (5111-18) available from the Extension office or on the State 4-H website, which includes cost and nutritional information for the meal.
 Recipes for the dish must be attached.
-The judge will ask questions regarding the Pacific Northwest food used, i.e., nutritive value, region produced, or season when most plentiful.

-7. All participants must provide a poster (approximately 24" x 30") of the recipe to display in the preparation area.
-Please include 4-H member's name, county and contest name on the poster.

-8. Participants are expected to leave the kitchen clean.
-This will be part of the judge's evaluation.

-- 511 601 012 Intermediate, One food product chosen from: Fruit or Vegetable Dish, Salad, Sandwich, Grain Product, Yeast Product, Dairy Product, Main Dish - 511 601 013 Senior, One food product chosen from: Fruit or Vegetable Dish, Salad, Sandwich, Grain Product, Yeast Product, Dairy Product, Main Dish
+The judge will ask questions regarding the Pacific Northwest food used, i.e., nutritive value, region produced, or season when most plentiful. - 7.
+All participants must provide a poster (approximately 24" x 30") of the recipe to display in the preparation area.
+Please include 4-H member's name, county and contest name on the poster. - 8.
+Participants are expected to leave the kitchen clean.
+This will be part of the judge's evaluation. - 511 601 011 Junior, One food product chosen from: Fruit or Vegetable Dish, Salad, Sandwich, Grain Product, Yeast Product, Dairy Product, Main Dish - 511 601 012 Intermediate, One food product chosen from: Fruit or Vegetable Dish, Salad, Sandwich, Grain Product, Yeast Product, Dairy Product, Main Dish - 511 601 013 Senior, One food product chosen from: Fruit or Vegetable Dish, Salad, Sandwich, Grain Product, Yeast Product, Dairy Product, Main Dish

-2023 Celebrate our World: The Caribbean (choose a Caribbean state recognized by the United Nations) To celebrate the diversity in our world, each year the Oregon 4-H project areas will focus attention on the cultures of a different country or region of the world.
-This special emphasis allows members to focus on learning about the country/region and the skills and techniques unique to that culture.
-Exhibit requires a "Celebrate our World" explanation card in addition to the regular class explanation card.

-511 800 012 Intermediate, One food product inspired by the Celebrate our World country or region 511 800 013 Senior, One food product inspired by the Celebrate our World country or region